2016 Epping Forest District Council election

 The 2016 Epping Forest District Council election took place on 5 May 2016 to elect members of Epping Forest District Council in England.
 This was on the same day as other local elections.

 This election saw the most seats won by the Loughton Residents Association winning 13 out of 14 Loughton seats, barring one seat in Loughton Roding where long-term incumbent Stephen Murray sits.

 Ward results

-Detailed below are all of the candidates nominated to stand in each ward in the upcoming election:
+Detailed below are all of the candidates nominated to stand for each ward in the election and the results.